bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

     NAS-X:~$

 #### Other Windows ssh clients
-Here is a list of some popular GUI Open Source ssh clients for Windows.
-There are dozens of others available.
+Here is a list of some popular Open Source GUI ssh clients for Windows.
+There are dozens of other ssh clients for Windows available.

 Putty :
 https://www.chiark.greenend.org.uk/~sgtatham/putty/